lucaong/react-minisearch/README.md

   - `miniSearch: MiniSearch`: the `MiniSearch` instance, for the (rare) cases when it is necessary to use it directly

+In this list, the type `T` is a generic type that refers to the type of the document being indexed.

 Many of these props correspond to methods on the `MiniSearch` class, as documented in the [MiniSearch